 Main Body – 4-6 pages

 This is where you tell.
 Depending on the purpose of your white paper you may build the business problem, provide a problem and solution discussion or deliver specific product or service details.
 This should not be a sales pitch, but a useful source of research for a discerning prospect.
 Prove your assertions.
 Offer actionable insights.
 Your level of detail and chosen approach will depend on the awareness stage of your prospect (e.g., target reader).
 As well, you should address the answers to your key questions one-by-one here.
 Use a steady dose of headings and subheadings to create natural, categorical or thought breaks.

 Conclusion – 1 page

-Here, a writer recaps what has already been shared.
-The key takeaway messages should be reinforced here to remind the reader what they should now know/do/think.
+Here, a writer recaps what has been shared and reinforces key takeaway messages.
+Remind the reader what they should now know/do/think.

 Appendix – 1-2 pages

 Optional: consider including an appendix section to feature important research, data or more technical analysis that would otherwise bury a reader or hurt the narrative flow.